 Air conditioning units burn through energy, creating a huge amount of carbon emissions in the process.
-At the moment, it’s estimated that 10% of the world’s electricity is guzzled by air con.
+In 2018, it was estimated that 10% of the world’s electricity is guzzled by air con.
 Holiday accommodation plays a big part in this.

 When visiting hot countries, try using the air con sparingly – if you can avoid it completely, even better – and don’t leave it on all night.
 Always turn it off when you go out.
 While it’s tempting to return to a cool room, think about if the long-term impact it has on the climate is worth it.

 To keep your room cooler, draw the curtains or blinds before you go out, and, if you’re on an upper floor where it’s safe to do so, leave windows open.
 Another alternative is to book a room with a ceiling fan, which use much less energy to power.